 Leica M10 vs Sony A7R

 The Leica M10 (Typ 3656) and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and October 2013.
-The M10 is a fixed lens compact, while the A7R is a rangefinder-style mirrorless.
+The M10 is a rangefinder-focusing mirrorless, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 36.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.